oterrab/portfolio-projects/educacao-es/README.md

-# Portifolio Project - Educação ES
+# Portifolio Project - Educação ES :school_satchel: :memo:

 In this code I analysed educational data from my home state using data from Instituto Nacional de Estudos e Pesquisas Educacionais Anísio Teixeira (INEP).
 The institute is responsible for promoting studies, research and periodic evaluations on the Brazilian educational system, with the objective of subsidizing the formulation and implementation of public policies for the educational area.